fabiofalopes/OrdoMount/docs/ordo-development-plan.md

 ## Project Overview

-Create a `.ordo` directory in the user's home folder containing simple bash scripts that automate rclone mounting with intelligent VFS caching.
+Create an `ordo` directory in the user's home folder containing simple bash scripts that automate rclone mounting with intelligent VFS caching.
 Focus on the core functionality: automatic mounting of existing remotes on startup with robust logging and caching.

 ## Core Architecture

-**Location**: `~/.ordo/` (dotfile approach for system-wide availability) **Target Environment**: Linux/macOS with rclone already installed and configured **Primary Goal**: Automate mounting of existing rclone remotes with VFS caching
+**Location**: `~/ordo/` (directory approach for system-wide availability) **Target Environment**: Linux/macOS with rclone already installed and configured **Primary Goal**: Automate mounting of existing rclone remotes with VFS caching

 ## Directory Structure

 ```
-~/.ordo/
+~/ordo/
 ├── scripts/
 │   ├── automount.sh      # Main script - mount all configured remotes
 │   ├── mount-remote.sh   # Mount single remote with VFS caching